 Buddha is that you?

-When hurting Black people said "Black Lives Matter!", how did the apologists, subverts, and racists reply "No, they don't!"
-Out of all the ways they could have don't it, they chose to go with the following: "All Live Matter!"...."Blue Lives Matter!"...."You Matter"....etc.
-And they kept it up: even though ALM is false if BLM is false (which it is under the white supremacist context); even though there's no such thing as a blue person; and even though BLM was addressing racist systemic value systems not individual value systems.
+When hurting Black people said "Black Lives Matter!", how did the apologists, subverts, and racists reply "No, they don't!" out of all the ways they could have done it?
+They chose to go with the following: "All Live Matter!"...."Blue Lives Matter!"...."You Matter"....etc.
+And they kept it up: even though ALM is false if BLM is false (which it is under the white supremacist context).
+They kept it up, even though there's no such thing as a blue person, and we all know that BLM was addressing an aspect of systemic racism (police brutality) not interpersonal racism.

-Back to the white boy in the friend group.
+Back to the colonizer in the friend group.

 I never did like actors who always played the same roles in multiple movies.
 It makes me feel that either A) they're not talented, or B) that there's an agenda there (historically, point B is why Black people are regulated to the nine archetypal stereotypical roles: toms, bucks, coons, mulattoes, mammies, the jester, sapphires, predators or sacrifices).

-As representation increases in this ever-diversifying country, one possible agenda in the works could be the bastardization of 'the token Black' phenomenon, and it's morphing into 'the token white phenomenon'.
+As representation increases in this ever-diversifying country, one possible agenda in the works could be the bastardization of 'the token Black' phenomenon, and its transformation into 'the token white phenomenon'.
 The emotional shift then will be from condescending intrigue (as is the case with the token Black) to pity and endearment (of the token white).

 That white parent who contributed an egg or sperm to yield the Black protagonists, who finds themselves in the midst of identity crises everyday.
-These admixed are the best vehicles for censorship, as the basis of censorship is in their very genes!
-I mean, in fell swoop, whites can watch and undermine logical Black resistance concepts and logical resentment can be debased to illogical self-hate: "Yeah, she says 'black power', but she's half white."
+These admixed characters are the best vehicles for censorship, as the basis of censorship is in their very genes!
+I mean, in fell swoop, whites can watch and undermine logical Black resistance concepts.
+Logical resentment can be debased to illogical self-hate: "Yeah, she says 'black power', but she's half white."

 Or their favorite: the white love/lust interest that debases the pro-Blackness: "Yeah, he's talking that aNtI-wHiTe talk, but he still sleeps with white women."